 - When developers make a mistake in one commit and fix it in a subsequent commit it is best practice to “squash” the commits to avoid cluttering the git history with pointless commits that make it harder to read.
 Thornode developers sometimes forget to do this, leading to commits with messages like “WIP” (work in progress), “fix typo” and “add a comment”.

 We have no doubt the Thornode maintainers are extremely capable Engineers but we suspect they are under enormous pressure and don’t have enough resources so they often cut corners.
-In many projects this wouldn’t be a huge deal but it is concerning here since Thorchain has hundreds of millions of dollars of assets at stake.
+In many projects, this wouldn’t be a huge deal but it is concerning here since Thorchain has hundreds of millions of dollars of assets at stake.

 Deploying and maintaining a thornode is not to be taken lightly.
-It requires a large investment in capital and although the number of hours spent maintaining the node aren’t excessive, the importance of responding quickly to node issues would put considerable pressure on the Engineers maintaining the node.
-The number of bugs and vulnerabilities that have been discovered in the Thorchain software, the small number of contributors and the sloppy engineering practices employed by the maintainers should also raise red flags about the reliability and long term future of this project.
+It requires a large investment in capital and although the number of hours spent maintaining the node isn’t excessive, the importance of responding quickly to node issues would put considerable pressure on the Engineers maintaining the node.
+The number of bugs and vulnerabilities that have been discovered in the Thorchain software, the small number of contributors and the sloppy engineering practices employed by the maintainers should also raise red flags about the reliability and long-term future of this project.

-By design the return from being a liquidity provider is comparable with that of being a node operator and comes with much less risk.
+By design, the return from being a liquidity provider is comparable with that of being a node operator and comes with much less risk.
 If the liquidity cap continues to increase or is removed, being a liquidity provider may be a better option than taking on the risks and burdens of being a node operator.
 Although this is not a perfect comparison since at the moment in order to provide liquidity one must split one’s investment into equal parts RUNE and another asset, while the financial investment of running a node is all RUNE.